Git-K3rnel/FortiWeb_Automation/PoolMemberConnectivity/README.md

 - Checks if a pool member is live on its port by executing `telnettest` command on WAF
 - Creates a JSON file containing all information mentioned above
 - Creates a greppable file (servers.txt) containing all information mentioned above
+- Colorful output to better detect the messages on terminal

 ## Usage